nhsconnect/FHIR-NRLS-API/pages/explore/api_interaction_search.md

 - Where a documentReference is returned, it SHALL include the versionId <!--and fullUrl--> of the current version of the documentReference resource

+- When a Consumer retrieves a DocumentReference if the masterIdentifier is set then it should be included in the returned DocumentReference

+- When a Consumer retrieves a DocumentReference if the relatesTo is set then it should be included in the returned DocumentReference

 Failure:
 - SHALL return one of the below HTTP status error codes with an `OperationOutcome` resource that conforms to the 'Spine-OperationOutcome-1-0' profile if the search cannot be executed (not that there is no match).